DRAFT Programme

 During the session, a selection of submitted questions will be explored by the facilitators in a moderated conversation in the podcast studio.
 The focus is on exchange and reflection rather than on providing definitive answers.
 The discussion will be recorded and published as a podcast episode, creating a tangible output from the conference that captures key perspectives emerging from the session.

-Participants are encouraged to submit a question they would value exploring together with colleagues from across Europe.
 Andrew Cranfield, EBLIDA Director Camilla Donà dalle Rose, EBLIDA Project Assistant

 13:15 - 13:30